AsmaeFILALI/azure-spring-apps-sso-client-cred/Readme.md

-# Comprehensive Security with Azure Spring Apps, Spring Cloud Gateway SSO, and Spring Security
+# Comprehensive Security with Azure Spring Apps, Application security principal, Spring Cloud Gateway SSO, and Spring Security

-This guide provides an illustrative example of comprehensive security implementation using Azure Spring Apps, Spring Cloud Gateway SSO, and Spring Security.
-This involves authenticating an application security principal to call microservices behind Azure Spring Apps Spring Cloud Gateway while managing both authorization and authentication processes.
+This example shows the procedure of ensuring secure communication between a client application and a microservice that is hosted on Azure Spring Apps and shielded behind a Spring Cloud Gateway.
+Under these conditions, the client app will be verified as a security principal to initiate contact with the microservice deployed on Azure Spring Apps, via the Azure Spring Apps Spring Cloud Gateway.
+The methodology employs Spring Cloud Gateway's Single Sign-On feature for the processes of authentication and authorization, realized through the execution of the [client credentials flow](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow).

+## Prerequisites

+- Azure Spring Apps Entreprise tier Instance, In which an application called books-service is created refer to this [documentation](https://learn.microsoft.com/en-us/azure/spring-apps/quickstart-deploy-apps-enterprise) for provisionning
+- App service with Node runtime, refer to this [documentation](https://learn.microsoft.com/en-us/azure/app-service/quickstart-nodejs?tabs=windows&pivots=development-environment-azure-portal) for provisionning

 ## Architecture Overview